-Unlike some towns, Pahrump isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pahrump are a mix of both white- and blue-collar jobs.
+Pahrump is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pahrump is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pahrump who work in office and administrative support (13.58%), sales jobs (13.50%), and food service (8.02%).
+There are especially a lot of people living in Pahrump who work in sales jobs (13.85%), office and administrative support (12.25%), and food service (8.08%).

 Also of interest is that Pahrump has more people living here who work in computers and math than 95% of the places in the US.